bitwiseworks/python-os2/Doc/library/string.rst

 sign-aware zero-padding for numeric types.
 This is equivalent to a *fill* character of ``'0'`` with an *alignment* type of ``'='``.

-The *precision* is a decimal number indicating how many digits should be displayed after the decimal point for a floating point value formatted with ``'f'`` and ``'F'``, or before and after the decimal point for a floating point value formatted with ``'g'`` or ``'G'``.
-For non-number types the field indicates the maximum field size - in other words, how many characters will be used from the field content.
-The *precision* is not allowed for integer values.
+The *precision* is a decimal integer indicating how many digits should be displayed after the decimal point for presentation types ``'f'`` and ``'F'``, or before and after the decimal point for presentation types ``'g'`` or ``'G'``.
+For string presentation types the field indicates the maximum field size - in other words, how many characters will be used from the field content.
+The *precision* is not allowed for integer presentation types.

 Finally, the *type* determines how the data should be presented.